 If a Loyola student is involved in a criminal incident, DPS officers may assist with the investigation in cooperation with the Local Police Departments.
-BPD routinely works and communicates with DPS departmental personnel on any serious incident(s) occurring on campus or in the immediate neighborhoods or business areas surrounding the Evergreen and Belvedere campuses.
+DPS receives reports from local law enforcement regarding serious incident(s) occurring on campus or in the immediate neighborhoods or business areas surrounding the campuses.
 University officials will adjudicate information provided by local police agencies regarding criminal incidents committed by a Loyola student at an off campus location.
 Loyola University does not currently recognize any non - campus student organizations.
 However, many students live in the neighborhoods surrounding Loyola.
 While BPD has primary jurisdiction in these areas, DPS can and does respond in an administrative capacity to student related incidents which occur in close proximity to campus.
-Baltimore City PD responds to any 911 emergency calls for service.
+Baltimore City PD responds to any 911 emergency calls for service made from the Evergreen and Belvedere campuses.
+All 911 emergency calls for service made from the Graduate Center campuses are forwarded to the appropriate county.